secretagentj5/VerdantFocus/README.md

 ## Project Description

-VerdantFocus is a [brief description of your project - e.g., a modern focus/pomodoro timer application built with NextJS].
-It aims to help users [explain the main goal or benefit - e.g., improve productivity and focus with a clean and intuitive interface].
+VerdantFocus is a modern focus and task management application built with NextJS.
+It combines a customizable Pomodoro timer with integrated task tracking to help users improve productivity and maintain focus.

 ## Features

-* [List key features, e.g.,] Pomodoro timer
+* Customizable Pomodoro timer with adjustable focus and break durations
-* [List key features, e.g.,] Task management
+* Task management with the ability to add, edit, and delete tasks
-* [List key features, e.g.,] Focus statistics/tracking
+* Visualizations and statistics to track focus time and task completion
-* [List key features, e.g.,] Clean and nature-inspired UI
+* Clean and nature-inspired user interface
+* Responsive design for use on different devices

 ## Technologies Used

 * NextJS
 * React
-* [Any other significant libraries or frameworks you are using, e.g., Tailwind CSS, Shadcn UI]
+* TypeScript
+* Tailwind CSS
+* Shadcn UI

 ## Getting Started

 ### Prerequisites

-* Node.js (specify version if necessary)
+* Node.js (LTS version recommended)
 * npm or yarn

 ### Installation